 How do we do it?

-Annapolis Maritime Antiques owns the world’s largest collection of authentic World War II Liberty ship hatch covers in original condition, which we turn into one-of-a-kind nautical furniture in our own woodworking workshop.
+Annapolis Maritime Antiques owns the world’s largest collection of authentic World War II Liberty Ship and Victory Ship hatch covers in original condition, which we turn into one-of-a-kind nautical furniture in our own woodworking workshop.

 Our hatch covers are from two ships, the 1943 SS Zane Grey “Liberty ship” and the 1945 SS Diamond Head “Victory ship”, and come with a certificate of authenticity and brass plaque.